ipunkt/rancherize/README.md

 - Start a development webserver for your local development environment
 - Build and publish a new docker image
 - Deploy your last published version to a rancher stack
-- Perform a rolling upgrade in rancher to your last published version
+- Perform a deploy to a rancher stack to start your app there

-## TODO
+- Perform a rolling upgrade in rancher to your lastest published version
 - Setup wizard for easy project setup
 - Setup wizard for easy environment setup